 The classroom case studies were great for our cognitive understanding, but the real passion and connection and desire for more learning came when we learned through people’s real stories.
 We had been trying to find content to curate like this for quite some time.

-We had also recently created a little experiment in our Business Module called an “learning journey”.
+We had also recently created a little experiment in our Business Module called an “empathy challenge”.
 So we created and shared a few more fictional “based on a real person” stories like this with teachers, to see if this might help bring more meaning to student learning.

-These were an instant hit.
+These turned out to be an instant hit.
 It was really the first time we had ever had consistently “YESSS” feedback.
 We grew a set of fictional stories that teachers were trying, and the feedback was always so inspiring.
 And it was extra fun for classrooms because there were math and literacy problems woven into the stories.
 Students could now practice “real world math”, and teachers loved that the math could be discovered by students along the way.

 creating original content